droonga/droonga.org/ja/tutorial/plugin-development/adapter/index.md

 ## まとめ

 We have learned how to create an addon working around the adaption phase, how to receive and modify messages, both of incoming and outgoing.
+See also the [reference manual](../../../reference/plugin/adapter/) for more details.

   [basic tutorial]: ../../basic/